amilabs/crypto-exchanger/README.md

     });
 ```

-For the token transfer we should deposit address with current gas price and only after that we able to send tokens to the cold address of your exchange service.
+For the token transfer we should deposit address with current gas price and only after that we able to send tokens to the cold address of your exchanger service.
 ```sh
 if (data.data.contract){
     depositNewAddressWithGas(newEthAddress);